alexanderbath/hausofbath/README.md

 ## Building the Site
-Running ./build in the root directory of the project will build the SASS styles.
-The site can then be deployed from the /dist directory.
+Run "grunt sass" to build sass styles.
+Site can then be deployed from the dist/ directory.

+## Development
+Run "grunt watch" to continously build sass styles.